datacarpentry/semester-biology/exercises/Scientific-shrub-volume-3-R.md

 8. Use `max()` to determine the maximum height of a plant at each site.
 9. Create a new data frame called `shrub_data_w_vols` that includes all of the original data and a new column containing the volumes, and display it.
-10.Import the experiments data and then use `inner_join` to combine it with the shrub dimensions data to automatically add a `manipulation` column to the shrub data.
+10. Import the experiments data and then use `inner_join` to combine it with the shrub dimensions data to automatically add a `manipulation` column to the shrub data.